CI-CMG/water-column-sonar-ui/README.md

  - add graticule legend for: depth axis & time axis

+ - need maitenance mode for when I am updating zarr stores
  - mask sub-bottom data w checkbox, not linestring
- - reenable click on linestring and query zarr store gps coordinates -> take to timeIndex
+ - ~~reenable click on linestring and query zarr store gps coordinates -> take to timeIndex~~
  - allow clicking on linestring in mini-map viewer & redirect to new cruise
  - add total Level_2 dataset size e.g. 120 GB to info panel
  - capture echopype provenance --> need to do in water-column-sonar-processing Zarr store metadata